MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-proxy.md

 </system.net>
 ```

-Additionally, for the gateway to connect to cloud data sources through a proxy, update the following file:
+Additionally, for the gateway to connect to cloud data sources through a proxy, update the following file: _C:\Program Files\On-premises data gateway\Microsoft.Mashup.Container.NetFX45.exe.config_.

-    C:\Program Files\On-premises data gateway\Microsoft.Mashup.Container.NetFX45.exe.config

 In the file, expand the `<configurations>` section to include the contents below, and update the `proxyaddress` attribute with your proxy information.
 The following example routes all cloud requests through a specific proxy with the IP address 192.168.1.10.